opendatahub-io-contrib/jupyterhub-singleuser-profiles/README.md

 Similarly to what we are used to from cloud providers and platforms like Open Stack, we want to be able to choose from a list of predefined sizes for our Jupyter notebook container.
 The `sizes` section allows you to define a list of these sizes which a user can choose from.
 A `Default` size is listed as well which automatically derives the resource limits from a user profile.

+## Notebook images

+When you want to be able to choose a specific notebook image from which to run the notebook, you can add it as an 'ImageStream' to the openshift cluster.

+The list of the available notebook images is then gathered by searching through the available 'ImageStream's and using the 'ImageStream's labeled with the label 'opendatahub.io/notebook-image: true'.

+You can then choose the image you want to use from a drop down menu in the spawner interface.

 # How to Use

 ## ConfigMap Method